Harbor LightsSchool Information

 8th grade students will take Spanish or French I or II, depending on what world language course they took in seventh grade.

-9-week exploratory classes for eighth grade include Modular Technology, STEM Flight and Space, Video Productions, Art 8, and Physical Wellness.
+9-week exploratory classes for eighth grade include, Coding and Design, Video Productions, Art 8, and Physical Wellness.

 Full year Band, Orchestra, and Choir are offered again in 8th grade.